 Long story short (ish), we decided to invest in a new fence for her sake, but also to allow us to close in our yard from the neighbors a little bit, and to add value to our home.
 The photos you see below are of our yard before the fence was installed.
 The little orange flags marked our plans for the fence.

-We decided to include one small hill on one side of our home so that Chessie, our dog, had enough room to run around if she wanted to, and we also enclosed our shed and platform deck within the bounds of the fence.
+We decided to include one small hill on one side of our home so that our dog had enough room to run around if she wanted to, and we also enclosed our shed and platform deck within the bounds of the fence.
 We had briefly thought about putting the fence on the inside of our privacy trees, but ultimately decided to enclose those in the fence, too.

 We thought through several different fencing options throughout this project, but chain-link was the one for us.
 It’s low maintenance (no need to stain or treat it like you would a wooden fence), durable, one of the more inexpensive options on the market, and we also felt like chain-link was era-specific for our home in a way.
 Chain-link fences came into “fashion” during the mid-century, so it seemed like a good fit for our 1960s ranch.
 Probably the more mid-century option would have been to go with something like white picket, but that isn’t quite modern enough for our taste.
 For all those reasons, we settled on chain-link, but decided to have it done in black to make it feel a little more stylish and mod.